SoundScapeRenderer/ssr/doc/manual/renderers.rst

 .. figure:: images/signal_processing.png
     :align: center

-FIgure 2: Illustration of the frame-wise signal processing as implemented in the SSR renderers (see text).
+Figure 2: Illustration of the frame-wise signal processing as implemented in the SSR renderers (see text).

 The implementation approach described above is one version of the standard way of implementing time-varying audio processing.
 Note however that this means that with *all* renderers, moving sources are not physically correctly reproduced.
-The physically correct reproduction of moving virtual sources as in requires a different implementation approach which is computationally significantly more costly.
+The physically correct reproduction of moving virtual sources as in [Ahrens2008a]_ and [Ahrens2008b]_ requires a different implementation approach which is computationally significantly more costly.

+..
+[Ahrens2008a] Jens Ahrens and Sascha Spors.
+Reproduction of moving virtual
+    sound sources with special attention to the doppler effect.
+In 124th Convention of the AES, Amsterdam, The Netherlands, May 17–20, 2008.

+..
+[Ahrens2008b] Jens Ahrens and Sascha Spors.
+Reproduction of virtual sound
+    sources moving at supersonic speeds in Wave Field Synthesis.
+In 125th Convention of the AES, San Francisco, CA, Oct.
+2–5, 2008.

 .. _binaural_renderer: